What are the responsibilities and job description for the Recreation Center Coordinator position at Frederick County Government?

 - Perform snow removal duties and assist during inclement weather conditions

-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-Any single position may not be assigned all duties listed above, nor do the examples cover all duties that may be assigned.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+To perform this job successfully, an employee must be able to perform all essential functions satisfactorily.
+Any employee's position may not be assigned all functions or equipment listed above, and the examples may not cover all functions or equipment that may be assigned.
+Reasonable accommodations may be provided to enable individuals with disabilities to perform their essential functions.

 The qualifications/requirements, knowledge/skills/abilities and physical requirements or working conditions described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.